wwojciech/stratallo/cran-comments.md

   Found the following files/directories:
     'lastMiKTeXException'

-0 errors ✓ | 0 warnings ✓ | 2 notes x

-* This is a new release.
+* This is a new release, that fixes typos in maintainer surname, help pages, README, and vignette.
 * https://doi.org/10.1093/jssam/smab018 is accessible.
-* Tschuprov, optimium, stratallo are not misspelled.